triadibs/E-commerce-Analysis-for-Business-Insights/README.md

     o	The June cohort has the highest Month 2 retention rate (8.81%) among early cohorts.
 2. Anomalies in Retention
--	September and October Cohorts: o	The September cohort has an exceptionally high retention rate in Month 2 (12.52%), far exceeding earlier cohorts.
-However, this retention sharply declines in later months (9.67% in Month 3, with no data for subsequent months). o	Similarly, the October cohort exhibits the highest initial retention rate (14.58%) but lacks data beyond Month 2.
+-	September and October Cohorts:
+    -	The September cohort has an exceptionally high retention rate in Month 2 (12.52%), far exceeding earlier cohorts.
+However, this retention sharply declines in later months (9.67% in Month 3, with no data for subsequent months).
+    -	Similarly, the October cohort exhibits the highest initial retention rate (14.58%) but lacks data beyond Month 2.
 -	November Cohort:
     No retention data beyond Month 1, as it is still within the acquisition period.
 -	The December cohort cannot be fully analyzed due to the short time frame (data only reflects a few days).